 Community Futures Self Employment Program (SEP), is a strategic combination of one-on-one assistance, workshops, mentoring, and specialty counselling.
 Our primary objective is to help you a make well-thought-out, lasting transition from unemployment or under- employment to self-employment.
 Our client specific program delivers the information and help to you in a manner and timeframe that suits you best.

-The SEP is designed to fit the specific needs of unemployed individuals in Abbotsford, Langley and Chilliwack.
+The SEP is designed to fit the specific needs of unemployed individuals in Chilliwack, Agassiz and Hope.
 It is available to people on Employment Insurance, or people that have been on EI in the last three years and are still not employed or people with disabilities.
 We also offer the program on a fee basis and may be able to help you with this fee through the microbusiness assistance program.